kiedtl/roguelike/doc/statuses.md

 helplessly."
 Attempting to move will, however, cause the duration of the status to decrease faster.

+## insane

+(Monster-only.)
+Causes the monster in question to become hostile to every other monster, including former allies and other insane monsters.

 ## intimidating

 Sharply reduces all enemies' morale (the ones that can see you), making it much